What to wear

 What to wear?

-On formal occasions, such as a talk or a ball, it is traditional for men to wear a suit, a three-piece black and white suit will be common and a difference in colour can make you stand out if you’re looking to be different.
+On formal occasions, such as a talk or a ball, it is traditional for men to wear a suit.
+A black, grey or navy blue suit is most common and a different colour can make you stand out if you want to be different.